 - Pandemic Emergency Unemployment Compensation (PEUC) – allows for an additional 13 weeks of benefits added to the end of regular unemployment insurance benefits.
 This means claimants may collect unemployment benefits for a longer period of time than under normal circumstances.
-Claimants will need to apply for PEUC benefits once the balance of their current claim is exhausted.
+Claimants will need to apply for PEUC benefits once the balance of their current regular state UI claim is exhausted.
 Those who have already exhausted their benefits or have a UI claim that expired after July 1, 2019, will also be able to apply.

-How To File
+How To File For Unemployment

 Sign in or create a NY.gov ID account and follow the instructions to file a claim.
 If you can’t apply online, you can call the TCC at 1-888-209-8124.